-As you might have seen already, web push notifications are incredibly easy to implement and they’re quite effective at getting results.
-But one question that comes up quite frequently is “Why is my push notification title and (or) message not being displayed completely?”
+Browser updates affect your push notifications as well.
+One question that we frequently hear is “Why is my push notification title and (or) message not being displayed completely?”

 Let’s look at these platforms/browsers in a bit more detail.

-Title supports a maximum of ~55 characters before the text gets truncated.
-Furthermore, the message length varies depending on the title length and whether a hero image is added to the notification.
+On Windows 8 (and older versions), title supports a maximum of ~50 characters before the text gets truncated.
+The message length varies depending on the title length and whether a hero image is added to the notification.

 Note: Firefox does not support hero images